-At the conclusion of DIA 2018, participants should be able to:
+At the conclusion of the DIA 2019 Global Annual Meeting, participants should be able to:

 - Compare the current regional regulatory and public policy environment pertaining to pharmaceuticals and related products